-The Justice team completed various reports during the reporting period, which is considered to be representative of the size and nature of previous justice activity in Orkney prior to 2020/21 and the global pandemic.
+The Justice team completed various reports during the reporting period, which is representative of the size and nature of previous justice activity in Orkney prior to 2020/21 and the global pandemic.

 During this reporting period there was a total of 75 reports completed, and 56 Community Payback Orders imposed by the Court.